Stars1233/plasma6-applet-appgrid/README.md

 | **Background opacity** | Launcher background opacity (Center only) | 85% |
 | **Corner radius** | Custom corner radius (Center only) | Off (uses Plasma theme) |

 > **Note:** The **AppGrid Panel** variant shares most settings but does not include grid size, blur, opacity, corner radius, multi-monitor, or open/close animation — those are managed by Plasma's native popup.
+Settings marked **(Center only)** apply exclusively to the AppGrid Center variant.

 ## FAQ